-- Appendix 1 Revenue and capital plan 2021-22 - Appendix 2 Summary of service proposals 2021-22 and 2022-23 - Integrated impact assessments for changes to services 2021-22
+- Appendix 1 Revenue and capital plan 2021-22 - Appendix 2 Summary of service proposals 2021-22 and 2022-23 - Appendix 3 Consultation report 2021-22 and 2022-23 - Appendix 4 Cumulative impact assessment 2021-22 and 2022-23 - Integrated impact assessments for changes to services 2021-22

-We are publishing our draft plans now to allow residents, businesses and organisations to understand our proposals and comment.
-We welcome your ideas on what we, residents, partners and businesses can do together to drive Newcastle forward.
+We published our draft plans in December 2020 to allow residents, businesses and organisations to understand our proposals and comment.

-Despite the constraints on consultation and engagement as a result of public health guidance during this period, we are keen to provide opportunities for everyone the city to have their say through our online survey, social media, and are seeking to arrange virtual consultation sessions with organisations such as Connected Voice (formerly the Newcastle Council for Voluntary Sector), Elders' Council, Disability Forum, Healthwatch and the North East Chamber of Commerce, to gather feedback.
+Despite the constraints on consultation and engagement as a result of public health guidance during this period, we provided opportunities for everyone the city to have their say through our online survey, social media, and arranged virtual consultation sessions with organisations such as Connected Voice (formerly the Newcastle Council for Voluntary Sector), Elders' Council, Disability Forum, Healthwatch and the North East Chamber of Commerce, to gather feedback.